akclifto/SER_Web-based-Applications/vocab.md

 A promise represent thge eventual result of an async operation.

+`promise.all()`: takes iterable and retuns a promise that resolves whal ALL of the promises in the iterable have resolved or rejects when the 1st promise rejects.  psuedo-parallelism.

+`promise.race()`: takes an iterable and reutn a promise that resolves with the value of the FIRST PROMISE that resolved in the iterable, else rejects.

 ## Async Behavior

 Node/JS gives feeling of parallelism, but is not really concurrent.
 It is logically concurrent (multiple call chains as part of one computation task executing at the same time).
 It is `non-determinism`.